- Alcoholic hepatitis

 There may be other causes not listed here.

-Call your health care provider if your stools vary from the normal brown color.
+Call your health care provider if your stools are not the normal brown color.

 The doctor will perform a physical exam and ask questions about your medical history and symptoms.
 Questions may include: